avanbath/Tic-Tac-York/README.md

 # Tic-Tac-York Web Application Project
 	Repository for the Tic-Tac-York web application.
-This repository is based on the game of tic-tac-toe, created for the "EECS1012 Section A Lab 03" course at York University.
+This repository is based on the game of tic-tac-toe, created as the EECS1012 course project at York University.

 Team Name: Code Stars